tkerby/flipperzero-firmware-wPlugins/README.md

 in the QRCode.

-To open saved QRCodes you need on a regular basis, just create a `.txt` file in the `apps_data/qrcode_generator` folder on the sdcard with just the data in it.
+To open saved QRCodes you need on a regular basis, just create a `.txt` file in the `apps_data/qrcode_generator/` folder on the sdcard with just the data in it.
+The app reads the content of the file and creates an QRCode with it.
+You need no further specific format or something else.

 **Examples:**
 ```text